harvardinformatics/website/content/cactus.md

 ## Cactus on the FASRC Cluster

-For reliable execution, it is recommended to run Cactus entirely within a provided [Singularity](https://www.rc.fas.harvard.edu/resources/documentation/software/singularity-on-odyssey/) image (`cactus --binariesMode local`) on a single node with enough memory for an MSA of the target genomes.
+For reliable execution, it is recommended to run Cactus entirely within a provided [Singularity](https://docs.rc.fas.harvard.edu/kb/singularity-on-the-cluster/) image (`cactus --binariesMode local`), as illustrated below, on a single node with enough memory for an MSA of the target genomes.

 ## Example